EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description: This includes the information whether the test is one- or two-sided, paired or unpaired, as well as all additional parameters passed to the test.
 Fields: all

-Name: The method used to correct for multiple testing is specified.
+Name: The method used to correct for multiple testing is specified
 Category: Bronze
 Description: If correction for multiple testing was not performed, this needs to be explicitly justified.
 Fields: all